- Watch Jeni’s interview on BBC Breakfast (from 1h 24)

 While this far-reaching story has multiple angles, we are interested in what it might mean for data and our perception of how it should be controlled.
 Many argue that digital privacy rights require individual consumers to have ownership of data about them.
 As the FT put it, ‘a key part of the answer lies in giving consumers ownership of their own personal data’.

-We believe that we need to benefit from our decisions being informed by data, while being protected from its harmful impacts.
+We believe that we need to benefit from our decisions being informed by data, while being protected from any harmful impacts.
 We think that most of the people arguing for data ownership believe in the same end goal.
 But we don’t think that data ownership will achieve this goal.
 We need a rights framework instead.

 Personal data is often about multiple people, not just one